DarrenPaulWright/type-enforcer/docs/checks.md

 <br><a name="is.instanceOf"></a>

 #### is.instanceOf(object, constructor) ⇒ <code>Boolean</code>
 > Check if a value is an instance of a constructor.
-Fixes issues with native instanceOf and primitives Boolean, Number, and String (see example).
+Fixes issues with native instanceOf and primitives Boolean, Number, String, and Symbol (see example).

 **Alias:** `isInstanceOf`